python-cmd2/cmd2/docs/features/commands.rst

 Exception Handling
 ------------------

-You may choose you may choose to catch and handle any exceptions which occur in a command method.
+You may choose to catch and handle any exceptions which occur in a command method.
 If the command method raises an exception, ``cmd2`` will catch it and display it for you.
 The `debug` :ref:`setting
 <features/settings:Settings>` controls how the exception is displayed.
 If